Systemic Lupus Erythematosus (SLE): Symptoms, Diagnosis, Causes, Complications, Types, Remedies, and Ayurveda

 There are several different types of SLE, including cutaneous lupus, which only targets the skin, and drug-induced lupus, which is caused by certain medications.
 SLE can affect different organ in different ways, leading to variations in symptoms it produces.
 This way the condition presents plays a strong role in determining the treatment options.

-Remedies
+Remedies for Lupus

 Some studies have suggested that fish oil and vitamin D supplementation may be beneficial for people with SLE.